Welcome to the only place on the internet which gives a former hedge fund manager’s insights on the TrendSpider vs TradingView debate.

 For example, I ran a simple MACD crossover strategy by using one of their 69 pre-set templates.

-In TradingView, Basic members can backtest on up to 5000 historical bars, Pro and Pro+ members can use 10,000, while Premium members can use 20,000.
+In TradingView, Basic members can backtest on up to 5000 historical bars, Essential and Plus members can use 10,000, while Premium members can use 20,000.

 When it comes to backtesting a strategy, you have 3 options.